willcbelcher/AC215_NutriSnap/milestone5/milestone5.md

 This document covers milestone 5, which is the final cloud deployment of the application.

+## Technical Deliverables

+### Kubernetes Deployment

+The frontend, backend, and database are deployed to a single GKE cluster.
+The `kubernetes1.png` and `kubernetes2.jpg` in this directory show screenshots of the cluster and workloads.

+### Pulumi Infrastructure

+The `/infra` directory contains the Pulumi infrastructure code that was used to deploy the GKE cluster and the database.

+### CI/CD Pipeline Implementation

+The `/github/workflows` directory contains the GitHub Actions workflow file that was used to implement the CI/CD pipeline.
+We have 5 main workflows:

+- Backend tests
+- frontend tests
+- ML Pipeline tests
+- Linter
+- Deploy to GKE

+Screenshots of the actions are in `actions1.png` and `actions2.png`.
+The runs themselves can be found at https://github.com/willcbelcher/NutriSnap/actions.

+### Machine Learning Workflow

+TODO - PRAKRIT

 ## Medium Blog Post

 ### The Problem